archondigital/archondigital.github.io/_posts/2008-10-13-fallout-3-almost-there.md

   </p>
 </div>

 In the game, *Fallout 3* takes place in the year 2277, 36 years after the what took place in *Fallout 2* which is roughly 200 years after the great nuclear war that devastated the world.
 The player character hails from *Vault 101*, a fallout shelter serving the Washington, D.C. area.
 The player character one day wakes up finding that his/her father has left the vault and gone off into the wasteland for reasons unknown.
-He/She then decides to go out into the Capital Wasteland in search of him after the vault *overseer* becomes suspicious that the player had something to do with the father&#8217;s disappearance.
+He/She then decides to go out into the Capital Wasteland in search of him after the vault *overseer* becomes suspicious that the player had something to do with the father's disappearance.
 And so the story begins for our character as the player encounters organizations seen in the previous games, including the Brotherhood of Steel and the Enclave.

 ## Prepare for the Future